louiiuol/jar-it/docs/README.md

 ## Contact ✉️

-Feel free to [Submit new issue](https://github.com/louiiuol/swear-tin/issues) if you have any suggestions or wish to learn more about certain aspect of this project.
+Feel free to [Submit new issue](https://github.com/louiiuol/swear-tin/issues) if you have any suggestions or wish to learn more about certain aspects of this project.